Artistic Director: Jane Franklin

 Jane Franklin Dance conducts ongoing dance education for older adults and youth.
 Forty + a performing group of dancers past the age of 40 is seen at numerous centers serving older adults.
 The company performs for young audiences through the Arlington County Humanities Project.

-by Alexandria Commission for the Arts, by the Virginia Commission for the Arts and the National Endowment for the Arts; Arlington Senior Recreation and Community Engagement Fund of the Arlington Community Foundation, Washington Forrest Foundation, and the Virginia Museum of Fine Arts Paul Mellon Arts in Education Program and by individual contributors.Participation in CultureCapital is provided through a partnership between the Cultural Alliance of Greater Washington and Arlington Arts.
+by Alexandria Commission for the Arts, by the Virginia Commission for the Arts and the National Endowment for the Arts; Arlington Senior Recreation and Community Engagement Fund of the Arlington Community Foundation, Washington Forrest Foundation, and the Virginia Museum of Fine Arts Paul Mellon Arts in Education Program and by individual contributors.Participation in CultureCapital.com is provided through a partnership with Arlington Cultural Affairs

 Jane Franklin Dance is a charity recognized as tax-exempt by the IRS under Section 501(c)(3).
 Your contribution is deductible for federal income tax purposes.EIN# 74-2179431.